Ending2015a/liepose-diffusion-6dof/README.md

-# Academic Project Page Template
+# Project page - Confronting Ambiguity in 6D Object Pose Estimation via Score-Based Diffusion on SE(3)
 This is an academic paper project page template.